BouarfaMahi/The-art-of-invention-marketing/ebook/ebook.md

 The Innova-Book presents the progression of both the product's pre-development and its applications.

-Through numerous illustrations and a limited written description, the press-book conveys the product idea.
+Through numerous illustrations and a limited written description, the Press-Book conveys the product idea.

-The pro-book and the press-book should be well presented and beautifully bound in order to enhance the value of the intellectual property.
+The Pro-Book and the Press-Book should be well presented and beautifully bound in order to enhance the value of the intellectual property.
 This package reflects the unfinished nature of the pre-development, so it would be worthwhile using illustrations, carefully chosen paper and fonts, and finally, technical sketches rather than technical drawings.

 This natural and efficient presentation of the new project has the following consequences: